StevieIsmagic/serverless-stack-api/README.md

 - A request wiith some signed authentication headers will be sent to our API
 - AWS will use the headers to figure out which Identity Pool is tied to it
-- The Identity Pool will ensure that the request is signed by somebody that has authenticated with our User Pool
+- The Identity Pool will ensure that the request is signed by somebody that has authenticated with our User Pool - [Federated Identity Management](https://en.wikipedia.org/wiki/Federated_identity)
 - If so, then it'll assign the Auth IAM Role to this request
 - Finally, IAM will check to ensure that this role has access to our API